dimitriskalp/LoanCalculator/README.md

 # LoanCalculator
-# My first project in javascript.. practising
+# My first project in javascript...
+# after weatching the half of
+# my seminar in javascript